openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 HTTP/1.1 302 Found
 Location: https://server.example.com/authorize?
   response_type=code
-  &scope=openid%20openid_credential:healthCard
+  &scope=openid_credential:healthCard
   &client_id=s6BhdRkqt3
-  &state=af0ifjsldkj
+  &code_challenge=E9Melhoa2OwvFrEMTJguCHaoeK1t8URWbuGJSstw-cM
+  &code_challenge_method=S256
   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

-If both the `claims` request object with `credentials` top-level element and an instance of a `openid_credential:<credential-type>` scope are present in a single request the provider MUST interpret these individually.
-However, if both the scopes are requesting the same credential type then the provider MUST follow the request as given by the `claims` request object.
+If both the `authorization_details` request parameter with objects of type `openid_credential`and an instance of a `openid_credential:<credential-type>` scope are present in a single request the provider MUST interpret these individually.
+However, if both the scopes are requesting the same credential type then the provider MUST follow the request as given by the authorization details object.

 #### Additional Request Parameters

 This specification defines the following additional request parameters that can be supplied in any credential authorization request:

-* `vp_token`: OPTIONAL.
-A parameter defined in [@OIDC4VP] used to convey required verifiable presentations.
-The verifiable presentations passed in this parameter MUST be bound to a `p_nonce` generated by the respective issuer from the Nonce Endpoint.
-* `presentation_submission`: OPTIONAL.
-JSON object as defined in [@DIF.CredentialManifest].
-This object refers to verifiable presentations required for the respective credential according to the Credential Manifest and provided in an authorization request.
-All entries in the `descriptor_map` refer to verifiable presentations provided in the `vp_token` authorization request parameter.
 * `wallet_issuer`: OPTIONAL.
 JSON String containing the wallet's OpenID Connect Issuer URL.
 The Issuer will use the discovery process as defined in [@SIOPv2] to determine the wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the wallet MAY use in sub-sequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `op_state`: OPTIONAL.
 String value identifying a certain processing context at the credential issuer.
 A value for this parameter is typically passed in an issuance initation request from the issuer to the wallet (see ((#issuance_initiation_request)).
 This request parameter is used to pass the `op_state` value back to the credential issuer.

 Note: When processing the authorization request, the issuer MUST take into account that the `op_state` is not guaranteed to originate from this issuer.
 It could have been injected by an attacker.

-#### Obtaining Credentials required in Credential Manifest

-This step is OPTIONAL.
-It is performed prior to the Authorization Request when the obtained Credential Manifest includes `presentation_definition` and requires the Client to present certain credentials in the authorization request in the `vp_token` parameter.
-The Client MUST obtain those credentials prior to initiating a transaction with this Issuer.

-Performing issuance based on the credentials submitted by the Client provides the benefit of the Issuer being able to issue a credential without necessarily having information about that user being stored in its database.

 #### Pushed Authorization Request